robertovrf/em/README.md

 $ dana Trace1.o
 ```

-For more information, feel free to get in contact by sending an email to: roberto.filho [at] ufsc.br
+For more information, feel free to get in touch by sending an email to: roberto.filho [at] ufsc.br